The odd origin of Gerstenhaber brackets, Batalin-Vilkovisky operators, and master equations: Cyclic, anti-cyclic operads and a cyclic bracket

 \begin{rmk} The last two examples can be unified using the notion of operadic correlation functions from \cite{hoch2}.
 Here the correlation functions are given on $\check {V}^{\otimes n}$ and the propagators by the Casimir elements of $\form$, where now these elements encode the signs.
 This fits well with the tree picture and Feynman diagrams since the propagators are associated to the {\em edges} and not the vertices. \end{rmk}

+\begin{ex} Examples of cyclic operads are given by the cyclic extension of the operads $Comm$, $Lie$ and $Assoc$.
+These are the operads whose algebras are precisely associative and commutative, Lie and associative algebras. \end{ex}

-\subsubsection{Algebras over (anti)--cyclic operads}
+\subsubsection{Algebras over (anti)-cyclic operads}

-An algebra over a cyclic respectively anti-cyclic operad $\O$ is a vector space $V$ together with a non--degenerate even symmetric form or respectively a non--degenerate even skew symmetric form and a morphism of cyclic, respectively anti--cyclic operads from $\O$ to $\Endo(V)$.
+An algebra over a cyclic respectively anti-cyclic operad $\O$ is a vector space $V$ together with a non-degenerate even symmetric form or respectively a non-degenerate even skew symmetric form and a morphism of cyclic, respectively anti-cyclic operads from $\O$ to $\Endo(V)$.